WomenWhoCodeBoston/algorithms/challenges/Recursion/Readme.md

 A lot of the problems that can be solved recursively can also be solved iteratively.
+Here's the slide deck we used on April 2nd, 2020 to revise some basics building up to Recursion: [Recursion Revision](https://docs.google.com/presentation/d/1QxR9pX8UZpJQTiKsfwJxNwFSQ653mqfkZxgWuMkiA1o/edit?usp=sharing)

 If you're still new to recursion, we recommend these links from GeeksForGeeks.org to internalize the working of recursive methods before designing methods:
 * [Set 1: Practice question for Recursion](http://www.geeksforgeeks.org/practice-questions-for-recursion/)